 There are some seriously dysfunctional anime families out there, and the fault usually lies with the horrible anime parents.
 Shockingly, not all of them are the terrible parents from Yu-Gi-Oh!.
 In fact, you'll find bad parenting in anime of all kinds, from Elfen Lied to Pokémon.

-Whether they're forcing their kids to commit suicide for insurance money, transforming them against their will into man-eating monsters, or renting them out to pedophiles, abusive and bad parenting in anime is rampant.
+Whether they're forcing their kids to commit suicide for insurance money or transforming them against their will into man-eating monsters, bad parenting in anime is rampant.
 In fact, it's probably more common than good parenting.
 Let's learn about the worst parents in anime, and pray that their barbarous parenting techniques never transfer over to the real world.

 Shou Tucker From Fullmetal Alchemist